Robert Kidnie has shown kite lines are no problem when you really want to get barreled deep in the wave.

 Robert Kidnie has been traveling around the globe with his kitesurfing gear and skills.
-In a recent trip to the Southeast Asia, in search for wind, he transformed what is usually rare into an "easy" task.
+On a recent trip to Southeast Asia, in search of wind, he transformed what is usually rare into an "easy" task.

-Try to get the kite lines coming out of the barrel, almost parallel to the sea level, avoiding the wave lip to hit them, as much as possible.
+Try to get the kite lines coming out of the barrel almost parallel to the sea level, avoiding the wave lip hitting them as much as possible.

 In above-average kitesurfing conditions, everything is possible, but Kidnie clearly shows there are no limits in the kiting world.